THzMHA/Monte-Carlo/README.md

+These codes are used in the paper [Kuangyi Xu and M. Hassan Arbab, "Terahertz polarimetric imaging of biological tissue: Monte Carlo modeling of signal contrast mechanisms due to Mie scattering," Biomed.
+Opt.
+Express 15, 2328-2342 (2024)](https://doi.org/10.1364/BOE.515623)

 Two examples of simulating the propagation of polarized THz wave in turbid medium
 1. Run plot_mie.m to display single-particle propeties based on Mie theory in absorbing medium.
 2. Run mie_polar.m to obtain the diffuse reflectance and degree of polarization of exiting THz wave.